trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is SSH and how does it work?</b></summary><br>

-SSH stands for Secure Shell.
+**SSH** stands for **Secure Shell**.
 It is a protocol that lets you drop from a server "A" into a shell session to a server "B".
 It allows you interact with your server "B".

-An SSH connection to be established, the remote machine (server A) must be running a piece of software called an SSH daemon and the user's computer (server B) must have an SSH client.
+An **SSH** connection to be established, the remote machine (server A) must be running a piece of software called an **SSH** daemon and the user's computer (server B) must have an **SSH** client.

-The SSH daemon and SSH client listen for connections on a specific network port (default 22), authenticates connection requests, and spawns the appropriate environment if the user provides the correct credentials.
+The **SSH** daemon and **SSH** client listen for connections on a specific network port (default 22), authenticates connection requests, and spawns the appropriate environment if the user provides the correct credentials.

 Useful resources: